-A good teller capture scanner handles several hundred documents per day, with many quick starts and stops in succession.
+A good teller capture scanner therefore needs to be able to handle several hundred documents per day, with many quick starts and stops in succession.
 These scanners also deal with the occasional large batch of up to 100 checks deposited by merchants.
 For this reason, a multi-feed (“horseshoe”) check scanner is the optimal choice.

-Since desktop space is a consideration, the Pro Elite, TS240 and TS500 offer a modular thermal printers as an add-on, while the Pro Elite and TS500 features a built-in ID card scanner.
+Since desktop space is a consideration, the Elite Series, TS240, and TS500 all offer a modular thermal printers as an add-on, while the Pro Elite and TS500 feature a built-in ID card scanner.
 The TS500 also features a built-in USB hub, and optional magstripe reader.